ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/1-overview.md

 # Overview

 This project collaboration between [Green Web Foundation](https://www.thegreenwebfoundation.org/) and [Scott Logic](https://www.scottlogic.com/) ran in mid 2024.
-It trialled using an early version of the TCS framework to estimate the carbon emissions arising from Green Web Foundation's digital estate.
+It trialled using an early version of the TCS framework to estimate the carbon emissions arising from Green Web Foundation's digital estate, using publicly available data.
 This write-up provides full documentation of the decisions, methodology and learning points so others can learn from what we experienced.

 - [Results summary](#results-summary)
 - [Key insights summary](#key-insights)